jbellis/jvector/README.md

   implementation of [`RandomAccessReader`](./jvector-base/src/main/java/io/github/jbellis/jvector/disk/RandomAccessReader.java) and the related `ReaderSupplier` to wrap your preferred i/o class for best performance.
 See `SimpleMappedReader` and `SimpleMappedReaderSupplier` for an example.
-- Building a graph does not technically require your RandomAccessVectorValues object to live in memory, but it will perform much better if it does.
-OnDiskGraphIndex, by contrast, is designed to live on disk and use minimal memory otherwise.
+- Building a graph does not technically require your RandomAccessVectorValues object to live in memory, but it will perform much better if it does.  `OnDiskGraphIndex`, by contrast, is designed to live on disk and use minimal memory otherwise.
 - You can optionally wrap `OnDiskGraphIndex` in a [`CachingGraphIndex`](./jvector-base/src/main/java/io/github/jbellis/jvector/disk/CachingGraphIndex.java) to keep the most commonly accessed nodes (the ones nearest to the graph entry point) in memory.